Aaron Chiropractic Clinic Treats Post-Back-Surgery Back Pain with Cox® Technic for Pain Relief

 Listen to this PODCAST with Dr. David Atiyeh on The Back Doctors Podcast with Dr. Michael Johnson as he illustrates the relief with The Cox® Technic System of Spinal Pain Management for a patient who’d undergone back surgery and still had back pain.

-Make your Fort Wayne chiropractic appointment soon.
+Make your Fort Wayne chiropractic appointment today.
 Back surgery isn’t the only choice for many with back pain.
-And for those who have previously undergone back surgery, the non-surgical approach with chiropractic may ultimately deliver the pain relief you want.
+And for those who have previously had back surgery, the non-surgical approach with chiropractic may finally deliver the pain relief you want.